Tait-Sherfinski/AP-Computer-Science-Principles/HandbookTemplate.md

   - Increment increase by one(++)
   - Increment decrease by one(--)

-Other arithmetic operators such as exponents can only be used with external libraries
+Other arithmetic operators such as exponents can only be accessed with external libraries

 ___